corticon/corticon.js-samples/DynamicForms/README.md

 Note: These forms are sometimes called Dynamic Questionnaires.

+## Definition - Terms

+* Rulesheet: the Corticon condition and actions sheet where the modeler specifies the business rules for rendering the dynamic questionnaire
+* Ruleflow: the Corticon unit of decision service deployment.
+* Flow: The set of stages the user goes through in a specific scenario (Synonym with path)
+* Stage: a unique identifier representing where the flow currently is at in the state machine.

+## Getting Started

+To make it easy to familiarize yourself with the concepts, we have made available several samples that you can run from a test driver web page.

+To get started:
+* invoke client.html (available at https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/client.html)
+* go through each sample to get a feel for what is available
+* Run the canonical sample.
+Each step in this sample shows how to use a specific UI control and display the corresponding Corticon rulesheet file in the title of the container.
+You can then use the corresponding step rulesheet as an example to implement what you need.

 ## Design

 These Dynamic Questionnaires are rendered by a generic client side component (CSC).